Skip to main content

 (3) Adjunct faculty professional excellence award

-(E) The office of human resources shall be assigned the responsibility of developing, implementing, and maintaining the employee recognition and rewards program.
+(E) Human resources is assigned the responsibility of developing, implementing, and maintaining the employee recognition and rewards program.

 Supplemental Information